Colorado identifies first known case of UK coronavirus variant in US - KTVZ

 And in Los Angeles County, where a crush of cases have filled hospitals’ intensive care units for days, at least five hospitals have already turned patients away because of oxygen supply issues, officials say.

-"The surges and the impact on our ICUs across the country is absolutely devastating. ...
-This is the nightmare scenario we worked so hard to prevent," Dr. Peter Hotez, an infectious disease specialist at the Baylor College of Medicine, told CNN on Tuesday about the hospital situation nationwide.
+“The surges and the impact on our ICUs across the country is absolutely devastating. … This is the nightmare scenario we worked so hard to prevent,” Hotez, an infectious disease specialist, told CNN on Tuesday about the hospital situation nationwide.

 December already has been the country’s deadliest month of the pandemic.
 And with travel increasing over the holidays, health experts anticipate the spread of the virus will increase and send hospitalizations surging further.